 There are a couple of activities planned for during the half term week, including Autumn Adventure – a day of games, crafts and outdoor fun for children ages 3-10.
 For older children aged 8+, there’s a Nature Survival Skills day, where you can learn basic survival skills such as building a shelter, lighting a fire and more.

 Autumn is the perfect time to visit the New Forest; the leaves on the trees turn fiery shades of red, orange and ochre, and the bounties of the forest come into full fruition.
 Whether you choose to explore by foot or by bike, there’s plenty to see.
 Even if the weather isn’t as good as you might have hoped, you’re still sure to have a good time.
 Choose to go on a day trip, or pack your bags for a longer stay; with so much to explore, you could enjoy your whole week here.

-The New Forest Walking festival coincides with the October half term this year, running from the 14th to the 29th of October.
-There are 73 guided walks of all abilities to choose from, and those arriving by train get discounted or even free tickets.
-Choose between themed walks such as “Fascinating Fungi”, “Food in the Wood” or “Navigation Skills for Beginners”.
+The New Forest Walking and Cycling festival coincides with the October half term this year, running from the 16th of October to the 7th of November.
+There are numerous guided walks and bike rides of all abilities to choose from, and those arriving by train get discounted or even free tickets.
+Choose between themed walks such as "Sunrise at Magical Tree World”, “Food in the Wood” or “Navigation Skills for Beginners”.

 If you’d rather stay indoors, there are plenty of fun activities available that don’t involve braving the elements.